algorox/demo.okta.security.features/README.md

 npm install
 ```

 2. Rename `.env.sample` to `.env` and replace or check the following values.

-ping Julian for secrets :
+ping Julian for secrets

+Our demo user is:

+- demo.okta@secops.com
+- Password!23

 3. Run the sample app: